jhanggi/Wordpress-Geolocation/readme.txt

 === Geolocation ===
-Contributors: frsh, mdawaffe, automattic
+Contributors: frsh, mdawaffe, automattic, jhanggi
 Tags: geolocation, maps, geotag
 Requires at least: 2.9.2
 Tested up to: 3.2
-Stable tag: 0.1.1
+Stable tag: 0.2.0

 Display a map showing your post's geo location.
 Geotag your post from the Edit Post screen or with any geo-enabled WordPress mobile application.